-Riding in a taxi cab or hired limo may hardly seem to be dangerous activities, but the commercial trucking injury lawyers at Lebowitz & Mzhen, LLC, know of instances where innocent people have become unwitting victims due to a commercial driver’s careless or negligent actions.
+Riding in a taxi cab or hired limo may hardly seem to be dangerous activities, but the commercial trucking injury lawyers at Lebowitz & Mzhen Personal Injury Lawyers, know of instances where innocent people have become unwitting victims due to a commercial driver’s careless or negligent actions.
 In cities throughout the Old Line State, individuals have been injured, maimed or killed while traveling in what they believed was a safe and secure mode of transportation.

 Whether one lives or works in Annapolis, Glen Burnie, Rockville or the District, the number of people availing themselves of public transportation is significant, which means that more than a few people may be in danger of bodily harm over the course of the year.
 In particular, taxi cabs are used quite often in the city by shoppers, businesspeople, out-of-towners and tourists, as well as other everyday commuters who prefer to take advantage of the convenience offered by livery cabs over city buses or traveling by foot.